 If you’ve been a reader of the Marketing Words Blog for very long, you probably remember past articles from Stephen Smotherman.
 I love interviewing him because he always shares extremely valuable and detailed information.
 This time is no different!

 I’ve invited Stephen back for his third time to discuss the ins and outs of successfully selling shoes on Amazon.
-I was privileged enough to get a preview copy of his newest ebook “The Reseller’s Guide to Selling Shoes: Kick up Your Profits with New Shoes via Amazon FBA” and was highlight impressed.
+I was privileged enough to get a copy of his ebook “The Reseller’s Guide to Selling Shoes: Kick up Your Profits with New Shoes via Amazon FBA” and was highlight impressed.
 Welcome back Stephen!
 Let’s talk shoes 🙂

 Honestly, as much of a shoe horse as I am, it seems like selling shoes would be a pain.
 I know from experience that people (read: ME!) are picky about shoes.
 If the size is wrong or the color is off, back they go.
 Can you give me 3 good reasons to sell shoes?